Higher Education Marketing and Communication Strategies: 8 Tips

 8. Considerations When Communicating with GenZ

 Communications professionals know that GenZ communicates differently.
 These digital natives grew up with smartphones, wearables, and virtual assistants and are at home with disruptive tech.
-They are almost completely mobile users, and are eager to integrate new technology into their lives.
+They are almost completely mobile users and are eager to integrate new technology into their lives.
 The current generation entering post-secondary education has also come of age during a global pandemic, making their lived experience even more unique.
 It’s worth the effort to ensure your higher education marketing and communication strategies match their expectations.
 Here are some suggestions:

 • GenZ grew up online and has a very conversational communication style.
 Use fewer directives and employ friendly language to share ideas and information.